ErfanRasti/arch-setup/docs/10_applications_and_packages/1_flatpak_applications.md

 - `io.github.andreibachim.shortcut`: Make app shortcuts.
 - `garden.jamie.Morphosis`: Use Morphosis to easily convert your text documents to other formats.
 - `io.github.nozwock.Packet`: Packet is a simple and fast file transfer tool with Android devices.
--`io.github.hamza_algohary.Coulomb`: Coulomb is a simple and elegant circuit simulator.
   Activate Nautilus plugin in its preferences.
 It has two pre-requirements:

   ```bash
   sudo pacman -S nautilus-python python-dbus
   ```

+- `io.github.hamza_algohary.Coulomb`: Coulomb is a simple and elegant circuit simulator.
 - `flathub be.alexandervanhee.gradia`: Gradia helps you quickly prepare your screenshots for sharing by fixing common issues like transparency and awkward sizing.

 ### Security